What is a Pizza Stone? Discover the Most Practical Answer

 What’s the Difference Between a Pizza Stone and a Pizza Steel?

 Pizza steels and pizza stones are kitchen tools that mimic the high-heat conditions of a brick oven in your home oven.
-However, there are a few distinctions between pizza steel and a pizza stone to consider before deciding which to buy.
+However, a few distinctions exist between pizza steel and a pizza stone to consider before deciding which to buy.

-Pizza steels are constructed of highly conductive steel or cast iron, as their name indicates.
+As their name indicates, pizza steels are constructed of highly conductive steel or cast iron.
 A pizza stone is a porous material, such as ceramic or cordierite, that absorbs heat to cook a pizza.

 Heat conductivity: Because a pizza steel is made of steel, which has a higher heat conductivity than ceramic or cordierite, it heats up faster than a pizza stone.
 A pizza steel, on the other hand, will cook your pizza faster than a pizza stone.